christianacca/web-api-starter/docs/workflow-orchestration-setup.md

 ---

-## Triggering and Operational Verification
+## Triggering and operational verification

 ### Trigger a workflow through the deployed API